hajernakua/ext_psychopathology_ABCD/README.md

 All the analyses were completed in R(4.0.3).
 There are two scripts in this repository:
 1. data_preparation_and_cleaning.R <- outlines all the steps done to prepare the ABCD data (downloaded from NDA) for analysis.
 2. data_analysis.R <- outlines all the functions used in the study to investigate the aims.
+3. figure_creation.R <- outlines the functions created to develop the figures in the publication

 Code was written by both Hajer Nakua and Dr. Lee Propp (2022-2023)